Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 and $\alpha_d$ is the volume of the unit ball in $\R^d$. \end{lemma} \begin{proof} Using polar coordinates we obtain

 where the third equality follows from the divergence theorem.
 The desired identity is obtained from the above expression after changing variables $\hat{r}:= \frac{r}{\veps}$. \end{proof}

-\begin{remark} Notice that since $\eta$ is zero for $r \geq 1$, the vector field $\vec{V}$ only has to be defined on an $\veps$-ball around $x$ for the identity to make sense in the previous lemma. \end{remark}
+\begin{remark} Notice that since $\eta$ is zero for $r \geq 1$, the vector field $\vec{V}$ only has to be defined on an $\veps$-ball around $x$ for the identity in the previous lemma to make sense. \end{remark}

 \begin{lemma} Let $\vec{u}$ be a vector in $\R^d$.
 Then, for every $x \in \R^d$

 \end{lemma} \begin{proof} Using polar coordinates we obtain

 Now, by symmetry it is clear that for every $\vec{u} \in \R^d$,